eraybasar/pesdk-docs/_guides/html5/v5/introduction/customization/component.md

 ```
 ## Buttons
 This will replace the listed buttons in the PhotoEditorSDKUI.
-Available in both `Advanced UI` and `Basic UI`.
+Available in both `AdvancedUI` and `Basic UI`.

 The React component Props `icon`, `label`, `isDisabled` and `onClick` has be handled for this customization.
 Since this is all part of a big theme you can use the `theme` props like you would use it in any themable Styled Components.
 you can choose to use, buttons as button and label, only button, only label, the possiblities are endless.